gravicappa/klvm/doc/klvm.md

        [level-1-expression ...]]
       ...]]

-Where toplevel-expression is a form defining a named function, unnamed function (which in KLVM still has an identifier), and a toplevel function.
+Where toplevel-expression is a form defining a named function, an unnamed function (which in KLVM still has an identifier), and a toplevel function.

 ## Forms